ethz-pes/litz_wire_losses_fem_matlab/README.md

 * The litz wire is composed of round strands
 * The litz wire is ideal (insulated and perfectly twisted strands)
 * The litz wire is defined with a fill factor, the exact strand position is not considered

+The following field patterns are required:
+* Integral of the square of the current density over the winding (for skin losses)
+* Integral of the square of the magnetic field over the winding (for proximity losses)

 ## Examples